lahin31/practical-database/README.md

 Although unique indexes and regular indexes share similarities, a unique index enforces uniqueness across all rows in a column, whereas a regular index does not.

 You can apply the UNIQUE constraint to a single column or a combination of columns (multi-column).
 However, in MySQL, a multi-column UNIQUE constraint does not enforce bidirectional uniqueness—it only ensures that the combination of values in the specified columns is unique.

+## How can we efficiently process 500,000 rows from a different MySQL table every midnight while ensuring system stability, minimizing performance impact, and preventing Out of Memory (OOM) errors?

+Now we can grab the 500,000 of rows which wasn't an issue.
+Now if we process all 500,000 amounts of rows together this will create some issues,

+- loading large datasets together into memory can lead to Out of Memory errors, especially in environments with limited RAM.

+- what if processing is interrupted (example, server crash, network issue, application failure), you might have partially processed data.

+- if the underlying data in your table changes while you're processing, you might get inconsistent results.
+Strong consistency was required.

+How can we overcome from these issues,

+- Use Limit and Offset clauses in your SELECT statements to retrieve data in batches.
+This way we can avoid overwhelming the server by retrieving data in smaller chunks.
+Using offset may cause performance issues, use Primary Key (auto-increment).

+- Message Queue: Put the batching info to the queue so that worker can pick it and process it.
+After finishing a process we can group those results and store that to the database table in a single row.

+- Transaction: Wrap our batch processing within Transaction.
+So that if an interruption occurs, the transaction can be rolled back, preventing partial updates.

+- Use transaction isolation levels like REPEATABLE READ or SERIALIZABLE to ensure that your queries see a consistent snapshot of the data throughout the entire processing period.